psychemedia/island-storynotes/carus-wilson/45-charlotte-bronte-biography.md

 In addition to the means already adopted, of administering to the wants of the poorer Clergy, a School is about to be opened for the Education of their Daughlers.

-Lancaster was fixed npon for the situation : but the treaty for the purchase of a house having failed, the attention was direcled to other quarters; and a very desirable property bas been purchased at Cowen Bridge, in the parish of TunstnlL The property will be immediately transferred to Trustees; thereby to guard against the uncertainties of the life of the projector; and to perpetuate the establishment for the benefit of those for whom it is designed.
+Lancaster was fixed upon for the situation : but the treaty for the purchase of a house having failed, the attention was direcled to other quarters; and a very desirable property bas been purchased at Cowen Bridge, in the parish of Tunstall The property will be immediately transferred to Trustees; thereby to guard against the uncertainties of the life of the projector; and to perpetuate the establishment for the benefit of those for whom it is designed.

-The honse will be enlarged and altered for the accommodation of sixty pupils: each girl is to pay £14 a year (half in advance) for clothing, lodging, boarding, and educating ; and £1 entrance towards the expense of books, &c.
+The house will be enlarged and altered for the accommodation of sixty pupils: each girl is to pay £14 a year (half in advance) for clothing, lodging, boarding, and educating ; and £1 entrance towards the expense of books, &c.
 The education will be directed according to the capacities of the popils, and the wishes of their friends.
 In all cases, the great object in view will be their intellectual and religious improvement; and to give that plain and useful education, which may best fit them to return with respectability and advantage to their own homes, or to maintain themselves in the different stations of life to which Providence may call them.
 If a more liberal education is required for any who may be sent to be educated as teachers and governesses, an extra charge will probably be made.

 In cases where the parents are unable to pay the whole of the annual sum of £14 (which unhappily must frequently occur) it id hoped that more affluent parishioners, and other friends who are locally interested in a Clergyman, will gladly avail themselves of this method of administering to his wants.